Home » Insights » How To Make a Joke Machine with an AWS IoT Button

 How To Make a Joke Machine with an AWS IoT Button

-If you’ve been following our shenanigans for any length of time, you probably know that Indigo Tree love to experiment with new technology.
+If you’ve been following our shenanigans for any length of time, you probably know that Indigo Tree loves to experiment with new technology.
 We recently splashed out on an Amazon IoT Button and programmed it to send jokes to our team communication tool.

 Here’s how it was done.